Zine Fest

 Bio: Hailing from the suburbs of Chicago, Elias writes and draws decently enough to be a self-proclaimed “pretty okay” cartoonist.
 He makes "funny" comics for "mature" readers

-Recent Project: Most recently, I wrote, drew, and lettered an 8 page story for the small press comics anthology, The Rust Belt Review.
+Most recently, I wrote, drew, and lettered an 8 page story for the small press comics anthology, The Rust Belt Review.
 The story followed the abused puppy, Shluppy, and his revenge on his owners.

 Erika Alvarado